 All institutional financial aid determinations are made upon admission on a rolling basis (during the spring that immediately precedes a fall enrollment) and apply to all three years of the JD program.
 Please note that students are not re-evaluated in subsequent years for Dean’s Awards.

 Students with a strong interest in a specific field should apply for our programmatic scholarships.
 In addition to generous financial support, these programs offer fully integrated academic and professional programs that begin on the first day of class and continue throughout scholars’ legal careers.

-To apply to our programmatic scholarships, you must complete your application by January 1 and have a complete law school application ready to be requested by the Office of Admissions no later than January 1:
+To apply to our programmatic scholarships, you must complete your application by January 1 and have a complete law school report ready to be requested by the Office of Admissions no later than January 1: